-Collaboration tools within the workplace have become the central hub of productivity, and this movement will continue throughout 2018, as the chat-for-business hype shows no signs of fading.
-Slack reported over 6 billion users in Q4 of 2017 and alternative team collaboration tools such as Microsoft Teams, HipChat and more recently Workplace by Facebook are growing exponentially.
+Collaboration tools within the workplace have become the central hub of productivity, and this movement will continue into 2020 as the chat-for-business hype shows no signs of fading.
+Though it’s only been around for six years, Slack’s daily active user count has crossed the 12 million mark, with Microsoft Teams just overtaking it at 13 million users.
+Alternative team collaboration tools such as Google G Suite, Facebook Workplace and more are growing exponentially.

-It’s hard not to nod your head in agreement with some of the arguments made in these articles, but there are ways to address these common complaints, which we will discuss in this article.
+It’s hard not to nod your head in agreement with some of the arguments made in these articles, but there are ways to address these common complaints.

-Being a part of too many Slack channels can feel like you have ten other email inboxes to check on top of your actual email.
+When Drift audited their Slack, they were shocked to discover they had over 950 channels.
+Being a part of too many channels can feel like you have ten other email inboxes to check on top of your actual email.

 Solution: Minimize and declutter

-Do a routine decluttering by leaving any channels that are not relevant to your job, or you’ve lost interest in, it’ll give you less to catch up on and fewer distractions.
-Consider muting all notifications that don’t have you personally mentioned.
-Direct message colleagues to avoid bringing the entire channel into a conversation only meant for specific people.
+Do a routine decluttering by leaving any channels that are not relevant to your job or you’ve lost interest in.
+It’ll give you less to catch up on and fewer distractions.
+Slack recommends setting up your main channels according to teams, projects, and functions, and adopting a naming convention that keeps things straight for everyone on your team.

 Complaint: Conversations are too long